 SUBJECT MATTER ELIGIBILITY: ADOPTING THE TRADEMARK WAY?

-This post is authored by Tawishi Beria and Rakshit Assudani, fifth year B.B.A.
+This post is authored by Tawishi Beria and Rakshit Assudani, fifth-year students of B.B.A.
 LL.B.
-(Hons.) students at Jindal Global Law School.
+(Hons.) at Jindal Global Law School, Sonipat.

 In assessing whether any form of protection can be extended to various kinds of Intellectual Property (“IP”) by way of a range of rights, the first point of enquiry is that of subject matter eligibility.[i]
 In this post, the authors seek to analyse the different methods used to identify the same, in the wake of technological and digital advancements that have led to the creation of complex forms of IP that cannot be put in strait-jacket criteria.
 The article primarily looks at three kinds of IP: copyright and patents which are classified using exhaustive lists, and trademark which has a relatively broader criterion.